Search

 Duo vs AI

-Duo is about hardware layout and massage coverage.
+Duo is about massage hardware and coverage.
 AI is about adaptive logic, automatic adjustments, and program behavior.
-One describes how the massage system is physically arranged; the other describes how the chair may adjust or automate the session.
+One describes how the massage system is physically arranged; the other describes how the chair may adjust the session.
+For that separate feature family, see AI Massage Chairs Explained.

 Duo vs 4D

-4D usually refers to roller behavior such as speed, rhythm, timing, and more hand-like variation.
+4D usually refers to roller behavior such as speed, rhythm, timing, and variation.
 Duo refers to having two massage mechanisms.
 That is why a duo chair is not automatically a 4D chair, and a 4D chair is not automatically a duo chair.
+For the roller-feel difference, see 2D vs 3D vs 4D Massage Chairs.

 You are more likely to notice the value if you want: